About Sullivan County

 Sheriff & Law Enforcement

-The Sullivan County Sheriff's Office is responsible for maintaining law and order in the unincorporated areas of the county.
-This office oversees the county jail, processes arrests, and maintains criminal records.
+Sullivan County Sheriff's Office is responsible for maintaining law and order in the unincorporated areas of Sullivan County.
+This office oversees Sullivan County jail, processes arrests, and maintains criminal records.
 The sheriff's office is also involved in community policing efforts and operates divisions such as patrol, investigations, and corrections.
-Notable programs include community outreach initiatives aimed at fostering better relationships between law enforcement and residents.
-The office is dedicated to ensuring public safety and upholding the law throughout the county.
+Notable programs include community outreach initiatives meant to building better relationships between law enforcement and residents.
+The office is focused on public safety and upholding the law throughout Sullivan County.

 Police Departments

-Law enforcement in Sullivan County is provided by the Sullivan County Sheriff's Office and several municipal police departments.
+Law enforcement in Sullivan County is provided by Sullivan County Sheriff's Office and several municipal police departments.
 The city of Sullivan is served by the Sullivan City Police Department, while other towns like Carlisle and Shelburn have their own local police forces.
-These agencies work collaboratively to address crime and ensure public safety across the county.
+These agencies work collaboratively to address crime and ensure public safety across Sullivan County.
 The sheriff's office handles law enforcement in rural areas and supports municipal departments in major investigations.

 Law Enforcement & Arrests

-The Sullivan County Sheriff's Office serves as the primary law enforcement agency for unincorporated areas and provides countywide services including operating the Sullivan County Jail.
-The Sheriff's Office is located at 101 Courthouse Square, Sullivan, IN 47882, and can be reached at (812) 268-4308.
-The agency's website provides information on services, though comprehensive online inmate lookup may require direct contact with the jail.
+Sullivan County Sheriff's Office is the primary law enforcement agency for unincorporated areas and provides countywide services including operating Sullivan County Jail.
+The agency's website provides information on services, though full online inmate lookup may require direct contact with the jail.

 - Under Indiana Access to Public Records Act (Indiana Code 5-14-3), arrest records are generally considered public information and may be requested from the arresting agency or the Sheriff's Office.